 - Sinus infection: Sinus infections can cause fluid to buildup in your ears because your ears, throat, and nose are all interconnected (causing a clog).

 - Irreversible loss of hearing: A clogged ear and some forms of irreversible hearing loss can feel remarkably similar.
 You need to make an appointment if your “blocked ear” lasts longer than it should.

 - Accumulation of earwax: If earwax gets compressed or is not thoroughly draining it can result in blockages..

 - Ear Infection: Your ear can eventually become clogged by fluid accumulation or inflammation due to an ear infection.

 How to Bring Your Ears Back to Normal as Quickly as You Can

-So, if air pressure is the cause, your ears will usually return to normal within a day or two.
+So, if air pressure is the cause, your ears will usually return to normal within a day.
 If an ear infection is behind your blocked ears, you may have to wait until your body gets rid of the virus or bacteria at work (you might need an antibiotic to speed things up).
 This may take up to a couple of weeks.
 You might have to wait even longer than that if you have a sinus infection.